 Is there a downside?

-There use to be.
-When we first delved into the world of CDNs, we didn’t like that images didn’t automatically get uploaded, so you had to wait for your new image to show.
+There use to be a downside.
+When we first delved into the world of CDNs, we didn’t like that images didn’t automatically get uploaded.
+You had to wait for your new image to show.
 But now, it’s instant.
 No delay at all.
 If the image isn’t on the CDN, it will simply load it from your own server.

 We have worked on websites where we make changes, preview them and they are already on the CDN platform.
 It’s a stark contrast to how it use to be.